workadventure/workadventure/docs/maps/api-room.md

                 ]);
 ```

-### Saving / loading metadata
+### Saving / loading state

 ```
-WA.room.saveMetadata(key : string, data : any): void
+WA.room.saveVariable(key : string, data : unknown): void
-WA.room.loadMetadata(key : string) : any
+WA.room.loadVariable(key : string) : unknown
+WA.room.onVariableChange(key : string).subscribe((data: unknown) => {}) : Subscription
 ```

-These 2 methods can be used to save and load data related to the current room.
+These 3 methods can be used to save, load and track changes in variables related to the current room.

 `data` can be any value that is serializable in JSON.